lewagon/data-engineering-setup/WINDOWS.md

 **Service Usage**

 Navigate back to the [APIs and Services 🔗](https://console.cloud.google.com/apis/library) page and search for: _service usage api_ and select the top result: **Service Usage API**.
-On the next page, click on **Enable**. ❗ This API might already enabled - not a problem if it is!
+On the next page, click on **Enable**. ❗ This API might already be enabled - not a problem if it is!

 **Compute Engine**

 Navigate back to the [APIs and Services 🔗](https://console.cloud.google.com/apis/library) page and search for: _compute engine api_ and select: **Compute Engine API**.
-On the next page, click on **Enable**. ❗ This API might already enabled - not a problem if it is!
+On the next page, click on **Enable**. ❗ This API might already be enabled - not a problem if it is!

 ## Visual Studio Code